rcaileff/career_ladders/software_engineering/mobile_engineer.md

 * Same as SE I

 ## APIs
-* Understanding of common API best practices and what to ask for from a good API
+* Same as SE I

 ## Mobile UX
-* Can comfortabliy talk about Mobile UX on different devices
+* Can comfortably talk about Mobile UX on different devices
-* Can describe the difference between web users, mobile web users and native users
+* Can identify common UI elements and suggest appropriate element for interaction

 ## Mobile Security
 * Understands the main areas of Mobile Security

 ## Java/Swift
-* Same as SE I
+* Migrate to new versions of Java/Swift
+* Understand how the object life cycle impacts on memory consumption

 # Sr. Mobile Engineer I
 ## Programming Language Knowledge